gitter-badger/home-3/Mistakes.md

 > SRINATH (paraphrasing Richard's practical advice): [...
-Practice] being objective and fact based about objective material stuff e.g: research, news, events in life - you can bring the objectivity to your subjective inner world where it will be harder. [... paraphrasing Claudiu:] Facts = logic + senses
+Practice] being objective and fact based about objective material stuff e.g: research, news, events in life - you can bring the objectivity to your subjective inner world where it will be harder. [...]
+Facts = logic + senses

 > SHASHANK: [... snip 112 words of philosophical thought ...] the point is
 not to become an arbiter of authenticity of logic, but to experience